IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

 ```
 The initializer extends the DefaultTableTransformConfiguration which provides simple
 capture of our configuration data and enables picklability through the network.
+It also adds a `params` field that will be used below to hold the transform's
+configuration data (used in `NOOPTransform.init()` above).

 Next, we provide two methods that define and capture the command line configuration that
 is specific to the `NOOPTransform`, in this case the number of seconds to sleep during transformation.
 First we define the method establishes the command line arguments.
 This method is given a global argument parser to which the `NOOPTransform` arguments are added.
-It is good practice to include common prefix to all transform-specific options (i.e. pii, lang, etc).
+It is good practice to include a common prefix to all transform-specific options (i.e. pii, lang, etc).
 In our case we will use `noop_`.
 ```python
     def add_input_params(self, parser: ArgumentParser) -> None: